 - Some anti-convulsive medications

 If you are taking any of these, please stay aware of your bone health.
 Take calcium with vitamind3.
 Exercise 30 minutes a day or as much as you are able.
 Work with your doctor to have a bone density scan occasionally.
 Visit the American Bone Health webpage for more suggestions.
 Actually, this advice is good for ALL of us.

-There are other risk factors having to do with lifestyle; such as, being overweight, drinking alcohol, smoking.
+There are other risk factors having to do with lifestyle; such as, being overweight, drinking alcohol, and smoking.
 Use the Fracture Risk Calculator to learn more.